-- 2.4 On 29 September 2014, we published a statement providing guidance to telecoms providers on the setting of wholesale porting charges in compliance with GC18 ("September 2014 Porting Charges Guidance").5 In the light of our guidance, which moved to a Long Run Incremental Cost ("LRIC") standard and 'recipient provider pays' charging model, we also consulted on the model used to estimate the incremental costs of donor conveyance. - 2.5 The September 2014 document included a consultation on withdrawing the 2014 DCC Direction and replacing it with a new direction which would take account of the guidance and include the most up-to-date information on mobile network costs from the 2014 MCT model to estimate the LRIC of donor conveyance.6 Similar to our approach in the 2014 DCC Direction, we proposed a forward-looking DCC, setting DCCs in nominal terms for each financial year (using forecasts of CPI inflation rates).
+2.4 On 29 September 2014, we published a statement providing guidance to telecoms providers on the setting of wholesale porting charges in compliance with GC18 (September 2014 Porting Charges Guidance).
+In the light of our guidance, which moved to a Long Run Incremental Cost (LRIC) standard and 'recipient provider pays' charging model, we also consulted on the model used to estimate the incremental costs of donor conveyance.

-4 EE, H3G, Telefónica and Vodafone.
+6 EE, H3G, Telefónica and Vodafone.

-5 Ofcom, September 2014.
+7 Ofcom, September 2014.
 Porting charges under General Condition 18: Guidance on the setting of porting charges in compliance with GC18 and consultation on a new mobile donor conveyance charges Direction, http://stakeholders.ofcom.org.uk/consultations/gc18-sep14/.